awesome548/LLMind/PROJECT-REPORT.md

   argument rather than the design flow. **Collapse to one designer-facing trust cue** (e.g. a single "how seriously to take this dot" encoding with a tooltip), with the full decomposition in a diagnostics drawer.
+  *(Status 2026-06-13: the language half is done — a six-lens heuristic review drove a plain-words pass ("map reliability: how faithful the 2D layout is", corpus support explained in terms of precedents, cell grammar decoded at the header) and a locked design language: hierarchy by luminance, one hue per meaning, never dark-border emphasis (FRONTEND.md §Design language).
+The single-cue collapse itself remains open.)*

 - **The lattice itself deserves the question.** The 48×48 grid was a presentation convenience (clickable empty cells) that has since generated its own feature debt: